KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 - **Timeout When Logging in:** Increase the timeout value `60` at `wait = WebDriverWait(bot, 60)`.
   > Preferrably, use a more stable internet.
 - **Not Receiving WhatsApp Message:** Send a message to your Test Number.
 If a message isn't sent to your test number within 24hours, you would not recieve message.

+## Support and Contribute
+- Fork, do your thing and create a PR.
+- Please star 🌟 to encourage developer(s).

 [requirements.txt]: <requirements.txt>